Aya Brea: Reception and cultural impact

 Commentators also noted that Aya's police background, personality and comparatively mundane attire in the first Parasite Eve make her feel more realistic in contrast to many other female protagonist characters in video games, and thus a relatable figure for women gamers.
 Lisa Foiles from The Escapist compared her design to an out-of-costume Samus Aran and praised her for being relatable.
 Ashley Oh from Polygon liked that this iteration of Aya has a "quiet, laser-focused purpose" to her mission and does not conform to typical female video game character tropes, such as being hypersexualized, a damsel in distress, or being overly eager to “be one of the guys” to overcompensate for her status as a female police officer.
-Kevin Schaller from GamesRevolution opined that Aya was better executed as a strong and realistic protagonist compared to Lara Croft's original iteration, and paved the way for the likes of Alyx Vance and Jade from Beyond Good & Evil.
+Kevin Schaller from GameRevolution opined that Aya was better executed as a strong and realistic protagonist compared to Lara Croft's original iteration, and paved the way for the likes of Alyx Vance and Jade from Beyond Good & Evil.
 Wallace considered the manner in which Parasite Eve portrayed the isolation and uncertainty Aya experienced at times as helping make her more relatable.
 In an article published by Vice, Kaitlin Tremblay discussed the character design for Aya as well as a number of her contemporaries; Tremblay noted her effortless transition from the glamorous black dress she wears for the opera scene in the opening of Parasite Eve, to her down-to-earth ripped jeans and tank top which represented a subversion of the notion that physical attractiveness is something women like her should strive to achieve and maintain at all times.
 Carolyn Gudmundson from GamesRadar noted that she held the first Parasite Eve in very high regard due to its down-to-earth depiction of Aya, as it made sense to her that Aya changed from her formal dress into a more practical attire of jeans, T-shirt and jacket for combat situations as soon as she was able to.